 And if you live in an area with hairy seaweed, consider an air cooled outboard.
 Or a lovely pair of nicely varnished oars.

 Epilogue: It's now several years later.
 Having nothing to lose, some spare time on my hands, and armed with a service manual, I dusted off the old Suzuki and tore it all apart.
 The entire engine block and cylinder head was clogged with seaweed, as I suspected.
 Plus salt crystals and some corrosion caused by the trapped water in the cooling jacket.
 I cleaned out all the passages, ordered a new set of gaskets, and reassembled the engine.
 It runs.....well, mostly.
 It starts, idles and runs just fine at all speeds, except if I run the engine at wide open throttle for more than a couple minutes then it dies, but not from overheating like it did before.
-I suspect something got warped or cracked due to the overheating.
+I suspect this is due to an unrelated problem, like a partially clogged fuel filter, or something got warped or cracked due to the overheating.
 I'm not sure what to do with the engine at this point, except maybe hang onto it as a backup for the Honda.
 It's still usable to me since I never need to run it at more than 1/2 throttle anyway.